rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;He said, "This isn't food, it's dirt, when you've been eating it's dirt."

-Example (7) shows multiple nonverbal clauses, first a negated one, consisting of a topicalized oka 'this,' followed by the third person feminine focus pronoun iro and the predicate, which is negated.
-The correction involves the positive polarity defective copula nti, which inflects only for a subject.
+Example (7) shows multiple nonverbal clauses, first a negated one, consisting of a topicalized *oka* 'this,' followed by the third person feminine focus pronoun *iro* and the predicate, which is negated.
+The correction involves the positive polarity defective copula *nti*, which inflects only for a subject.
 (See O'Hagan 2020:33-48 for parallel forms in Caquinte.)
-The verb includes what is known in studies of these languages as the durative -vage, here expressing that the addressee has been eating dirt for a long time.
+The verb includes what is known in studies of these languages as the durative -*vage*, here expressing that the addressee has been eating dirt for a long time.

 The California Language Archive recently received a larger donation from anthropologist Allen Johnson, Professor Emeritus of Anthropology at UCLA, of field notes, sound recordings, films, and photographs from his fieldwork in Matsigenka communities in the Urubamba valley, especially in Shimaa, so stay tuned for more archival materials related to Matsigenka!